datasanchali/datasanchali/README.md

 👩‍🎓 M.S. in Business Analytics at W.P.
 School of Business, ASU, 2019.

 🌱 I’m passionate about open-source projects, sharing knowledge, and exploring new ML techniques.

-🎓 This space is for data scientists, scholars and leaders who love data-driven innovation.
+🎓 This space is for data scientists, analytics engineers, academcians and leaders in data science who want to engage with real-world projects.

 💡 Currently exploring interpretability in ML models and ethical AI.

 📧 Let’s connect You can reach me at sanch.singhal@gmail.com